 Older cats that have racing and pounding heart rates, along with blindness, give an indication of hypertension.
 Hypertension is suspected in cats that have been diagnosed with kidney or heart disease in addition to hyperthyroidism.

 In most cases there are no obvious physical abnormalities.
-Blood samples that are easily obtained, or pulsate in the syringe when obtained, are another indirect indication of hypertension.
-The pupils might be dilated, the thryoid gland might be enlarged, the kidneys might feel abnormal, and there could be blood in the urine (hematuria) or nose bleed (epistaxis).
+Blood samples that are easily obtained, or pulsate in the syringe when obtained, are an indirect indication of hypertension.
+The pupils might be dilated, the thyroid gland might be enlarged, the kidneys might feel abnormal, and there could be blood in the urine (hematuria) or nose bleed (epistaxis).

 An examination of the retina by a veterinary ophthalmologist will sometimes give an indication of hypertension.
 There might be areas of hemorrhage or even detachment of the retina.
 Every blind cat should be seen by an ophthalmologist to check for hypertension, along with other causes of blindness like FeLV, FIP, fungal infections, and Toxoplasmosis.

 Underlying treatment of the disease that is causing the hypertension is sometimes all that is needed to prevent hypertension.
-In kidney disease the use of K/D food, with its decreased salt (sodium chloride) might be beneficial.
+In kidney disease the use of K/D food, with its decreased salt (sodium chloride), phosphorus and protein can be very beneficial.

 If your cat has hyperthyroidism we will treat for that, and usually the blood pressure returns to normal

-If hypertension still persists after treating the primary problem then we sometimes will use specific medications to lower the blood pressure:
+If hypertension still persists after treating the primary problem then we sometimes will use specific medications to lower the blood pressure.
+This drug is what is called a calcium channel blocker, and it used extensively in those humanoids to control hypertension.

-ACE inhibitors like Enalapril or Lotensin (prevent conversion of angiotensin to angiotensin II, thus decreasing stroke volume and vascular resistance)
+ACE inhibitors like Enalapril, Benazepril, or Lotensin® (prevent conversion of angiotensin to angiotensin II, thus decreasing stroke volume and vascular resistance)

 Hydralazine (decrease vascular resistance)